Home FAQs Data Reporting Investigation Immunizations Resources

 Streptococcus pneumoniae (pneumococcal) invasive disease is caused by a type of bacteria called Streptococcus pneumoniae.

-The bacteria Streptococcus pneumonia, can be found in many people’s noses and throats and is spread from person to person by coughing, sneezing, or coming into contact with respiratory secretions.
+Streptococcus pneumoniae bacteria can be found in many people’s noses and throats and is spread from person to person by coughing, sneezing, or coming into contact with respiratory secretions.

-Complications of Streptococcus pneumoniae (pneumococcal) invasive disease can result in long-term problems like brain damage, hearing loss, limb loss, and death.
+Complications of Streptococcus pneumoniae (pneumococcal) invasive disease can include brain damage, hearing loss, limb loss, and death.

 The following groups of people are at high risk for invasive disease caused by Streptococcus pneumoniae:

-- people with long-term or chronic illnesses such as lung, heart, and kidney disease, diabetes, or sickle cell disease,
+People with long-term or chronic illnesses such as lung, heart, or kidney disease; diabetes; or sickle cell disease

-The pneumococcal conjugate vaccine and polysaccharide vaccine can assist in preventing infection from Streptococcus pneumoniae.
+The pneumococcal conjugate vaccine and polysaccharide vaccine can help prevent infection with Streptococcus pneumoniae.